PenguinMod/PenguinMod-Home/src/resources/markdown/events/en/penguinjamspring2025.md

 ***Projects that do not fit this theme will not receive any rewards.***

 ### Submit a project
-You need to upload your theme-related project to PenguinMod **using the tag #pjamspring25 in the title or notes.**
+You need to upload your theme-related project to PenguinMod.

 Make sure to upload your projects by ***May 4th at 2:00 PM (Eastern Time)***!
 Do not upload them any later than that.